150 Slang Terms From the 20th Century No One Uses Anymore

 Example: “Don’t be a wet rag, let’s go hit the clubs!”

 Well when you put it that way, your closed fist that’s heading towards my face sounds almost appealing.
-Don’t date yourself, ladies, and ditch the 40 Sayings Women Over 40 Should Stop Using.
+And for more funky phrases, here are the 40 Common Sayings You’ve Been Using Wrong Forever.

 Example: “Get ready, jerk, I’m about to give you a knuckle-sandwich!”